Enhancing customer experience for small business banking

 Impact summary

-These results come from usability testing conducted during the engagement, each design was tested with real corporate and small business clients before handoff.
-Production rollout and longer-term metrics were tracked separately by BMO after launch
+These results come from usability testing conducted during the engagement, each design was tested with real users before handoff, with completion rate improving from 33 to 64 percent.
+Longer term production metrics were tracked separately by Scotiabank after launch.

 Quick Actions successfully supported both corporate and small business behaviors